Travis Collins: Career

 The artist's seventh studio album.
 Wreck Me, appeared 31 July 2020, which peaked at No. 8 on ARIA Albums Chart and No. 1 on their Country Albums Chart.
 It was produced by Wooten, again.
 Hamley determined, "you're always going to be listening to an album that is produced to high standards, that has tight songs, in which Collins will use his fantastic voice – so well suited to country music – to make sure those songs find their best expression."
 The album provided three singles, "Make Up", "Weekend" and "Rainy Day".
 Later that year he issued an acoustic version of Wreck Me.

 In May 2021 Collins was featured vocalist on Canadian country artist Jess Moskaluke's single "Leave Each Other Alone" from her second album, The Demos (February 2021).

+Collins was nominated for six awards at the 2024 Country Music Awards of Australia.